destroyedlolo/Majordome/HowToConfigure/rendezvous.md

 ```

 ### quiet
 Remove some trace.
-This option is useful to avoid logging of very noisy topics.
+Be less noisy

 ### disabled
-This topic starts as disabled : incoming messages are ignored.
+This rendezvous starts as disabled.

 ## Example
 File **test.rendezvous**